Fruitvale Open-Air School

 Oakland Tribune – May 13, 1913

-The first open-air school in Oakland was established at the Fruitvale School No. 2 (now Hawthorne School) on Tallent Street (now East 17th).
-When it opened, there were forty students enrolled, from grades third through seventh.
+The first open-air school in Oakland was established at Fruitvale School No. 2 (now Hawthorne School) on Tallent Street (now East 17th).
+When it opened, forty students from grades third through seventh were enrolled.
 Miss Lulu Beeler was selected as the teacher because she had prior experience working in an open-air school in the East.

 The Fruitvale school is decidedly a health school”